CSPG 56 - Physics 7-12

 Restrictions

-A Pennsylvania certified physics teacher may not teach biology or chemistry, or earth and space science courses of study.
+A Pennsylvania certified physics teacher is not certified to teach biology, chemistry, or earth and space science courses.

 References